Map Skills Primer

 - Mytopo where you can order stock maps or create custom maps using desired size and scale.

 - US Geological Survey 1:24,000 – offers a few topographic maps for hiking which provide excellent detail, but often only cover small areas of the forest.
 The less detailed USGS maps are better for planning hikes.
 Many maps shift North around so the map fits on the page, which can cause confusion while hiking.
 USGS topographic maps do not shift North.
 North is always at the top of the map.
-Most hiking trails can be found here and you can print out these maps free.
+Maps are available for you to print out for free.
 Find USGS maps.

 - DeLorme Road Atlas & Gazetteers by State – These topographic atlases offer excellent accuracy for driving to trailheads, and we have discovered numerous scenic routes and old logging roads from studying these maps.
 They also provide other useful information by state for recreational areas, trails, attractions, car camping, historic sites, fishing sites, boat launches, scenic drives, etc.